Thank you for visiting our Hot Meals Page. Here you will find information regarding the meals we offer together with instructions how to order them.

 Paying for lunches:

 Menus are available online.
-There are three meal options each day – a hot meal, a vegetarian option or a jacket potato option.
+There are four meal options each day – a hot meal, a vegetarian option, a jacket potato option and a cold option.
 Please select one only.
 The dessert is automatically included and there will always be a small selection of fruit available if your child prefers not to have the dessert.

 Wisepay is our online payment system.
 This allows parents to choose their child's hot meals and pay online.
 The system is quick and easy to use and enables parents to pay for meals at their convenience.
 For pupils who are eligible for free school meals, parents are able to order is the same way, but the system will not ask for any payments.
 Alternatively, parents may return a paper menu along with their cash or cheque (payable to Navenby Primary School) by the same deadline.

 If you feel that you may be entitled to receive free school meals for your child, then please contact the school office as soon as possible for the appropriate form.
 Parents of pupils in KS1 who now receive a meal free of charge, should be aware that it is still important that if you are eligible for free school meals by virtue of your circumstance, you apply for formal free school meal status and that you maintain this, as only through this formal process is additional funding made available to the school to support your child.
 This funding is intended to close the gap in attainment levels between those pupils from low-income and disadvantaged families and their peers.
 At no time are pupils entitled to free school meals identified as such within the classroom / peer groups.
 A formal entitlement to free school meals also enables parents to access a free place at our Breakfast Club and subsidies for music lessons and residential trips.